Transfer data from a PostgreSQL RDS instance to ClickHouse®

 <Native interface connection string>

-3. After you have connected to the cluster, run the CREATE query:
+3. After you have connected to the cluster, create a database:

 CREATE DATABASE IF NOT EXISTS db_for_postgres